nomancseku/C4point5/README.md

-C4.5 Algorithm implementation.
-This work is a part of my Pattern Recognition Lab on CSE, KHULNA UNIVERSITY.
+# C4.5 Algorithm implementation.
+## This work is a part of my Pattern Recognition Lab on CSE, KHULNA UNIVERSITY.
+## Abdullah Al Noman, CSE-KU

-Hello there,
+### Hello there,
-To use this module, open command prompt and type - pip install C4point5
+### To use this module, open command prompt and type - *'''pip install C4point5'''*

 after installing the module write code as below,